CloudSlang/docs/cloudslang_best_practices.rst

 -  A flow or operation has the same name as the file it is in.
 -  Each file has one flow or one operation.
 -  Flows and operations reside together in the same folders.
+-  System properties files do not reside in the same folder together with flows and operations.
 -  Identifiers (flow names, operation names, input names, etc.) are
    written: